Table of Contents

 Lichen planus is a disease of the skin and/or the mucous membranes with the characteristic rash with popular, purple, polygonal and peripheral spaced lesions.

-There was no racial predisposition associated with lichen planus.
+There is no racial predisposition associated with lichen planus.
 The disease affects equally men and women.
 Most often the symptoms begin between the ages of 30 and 60, however, lichen planus can occur at any age.
-In particular areas of the skin lichen planus occurs more frequently during winter months.
+In particular areas of the skin, lichen planus occurs more frequently during winter months.

-This skin condition is a relatively common and comes in episodes lasting months to years
+This skin condition is relatively common and comes in episodes lasting months to years

 Lichen planus is thought to be an autoimmune disease.
 The particular factor that causes the immune system to behave in such a fashion is unknown.